fuzzylogicxx/fuzzylogic/posts/progressively-enhanced-javascript-with-stimulus.md

 Instead, Simulus suggests a more “modest” solution – using an existing server-rendered HTML document as its basis (either from the initial HTTP response or from an AJAX call), and then progressively enhancing.

-It promotes _readable markup_ – being able to read a fragment of HTML and know what’s going on.
+It advocates _readable markup_ – being able to read a fragment of HTML which includes sprinkles of Stimulus and being able to easily understand what’s going on.

-Interestingly, Stimulus stores state in the HTML/DOM.
+And interestingly, Stimulus proposes storing state in the HTML/DOM.

 ## How it works